Skip to main content

 An Aging Population

 Some call it the “graying” of America.
-By 2030, all baby boomers will be older than sixty-five, and one in five Americans will be of retirement age.
+By 2030, all baby boomers will be older than 65, and one in five Americans will be of retirement age.
 Generally speaking, older people with chronic and acute age-related conditions need more care.

 A Shortage of Physicians